 Meeting of the Kings

-Zulu and Rex roll on Mardi Gras Day, but their kings meet up at 6:30 pm the night before (Lundi Gras) at Spanish Plaza (Poydras Street and the river), where the mayor hands over the keys to the city.
-A free riverfront fest precedes the procession, beginning at 11 am.
+Zulu and Rex roll on Mardi Gras Day, but their kings meet up at 6 pm the night before (Lundi Gras) at Spanish Plaza (Poydras Street at the river), where the mayor hands over the keys to the city.
+A free riverfront fest precedes the procession, beginning at 10 am.

 Northside Skull and Bones Gang